albertbrannan4/web-sprint-challenge-advanced-react/README.md

 ## Project Setup

-- Fork, clone, and `npm install`.
-You won't need to add any extra libraries.
-- Launch the project on a development server executing `npm run dev`.
-- Visit your widget by navigating Chrome to `http://localhost:3000`.
-- Run tests locally executing `npm test`.
+x Fork, clone, and `npm install`.
+You won't need to add any extra libraries. x Launch the project on a development server executing `npm run dev`. x Visit your widget by navigating Chrome to `http://localhost:3000`. x Run tests locally executing `npm test`.
 The test files are `codegrade_mvp.test.js` and `App.test.js`.

 ## API

-- The application includes an endpoint reachable at `POST http://localhost:9000/api/result`.
-- You can experiment with this endpoint using an HTTP client like Postman.
-- The endpoint expects a payload like `{ "x": 1, "y": 2, "steps": 3, "email": "lady@gaga.com" }`:
-  - `x` should be an integer between 1 and 3.
-  - `y` should be an integer between 1 and 3.
-  - `steps` should be an integer larger than 0.
-  - `email` should be a valid email address.
-- Expect an "Unprocessable Entity" server response if the payload has the wrong shape.
+x The application includes an endpoint reachable at `POST http://localhost:9000/api/result`. x You can experiment with this endpoint using an HTTP client like Postman. x The endpoint expects a payload like `{ "x": 1, "y": 2, "steps": 3, "email": "lady@gaga.com" }`: x `x` should be an integer between 1 and 3. x `y` should be an integer between 1 and 3. x `steps` should be an integer larger than 0. x `email` should be a valid email address. x Expect an "Unprocessable Entity" server response if the payload has the wrong shape.

 ## MVP